 To take a payment on the web, you need to collect payment information in a client browser and then use a backend component to create a charge against the payment card.
 These Square platform components provide a complete web payment solution:

 - Client side - SqPaymentForm library: Capture a buyer's payment card as a secure token.

 - Server side - Transaction API: Use the secure token in the Transaction API charge request to create a charge.

-The SqPaymentForm library renders the secure inputs that make up the payment form.
+The SqPaymentForm library renders the secure inputs and digital wallet buttons that make up the payment form.
 See Payment Form: How it works to learn about the library.

 Learn about the Requirements and limitations of the

 SqPaymentForm library to see if a payment form integration is the right fit for your eCommerce solution.

 Integrate the payment form